 2. Taste the Rainbow

-Secondary plant substances are those substances that give a plant its typical aroma, bright color or bitter taste.
+Secondary plant substances are those substances that give a plant its typical aroma, bright color, or bitter taste.
 So, aim to get eat a variety of colors for optimal nutrients.
-These phytonutrients have so many positive characteristics to them, and help to reduce cancer, inflammation and hypertension.
+These phytonutrients have so many positive characteristics to them and help to reduce cancer, inflammation, and hypertension.

-3. Eat Quality Proteins
+3. Eat Quality Proteins for a Healthy Lifestyle

 These quality proteins include matured cheese, ghee, or specially developed lactose-free products.
-As cheese ripens, the the lactic acid bacteria break down lactose.
+As cheese ripens, the lactic acid bacteria break down lactose.
 The end product only has small amounts of lactose.
 With specially produced lactose-free products such as cream, yogurt, or sour cream, the lactose is broken down into its two individual components.
 As a result, the lactose-free product usually tastes slightly sweeter, because the two individual sugar molecules have a higher sweetening power than the lactose.

 4. Enjoy Red Meat in Moderation